BEST PLACE TO SELL UNGRADED BASEBALL CARDS

 For rare/valuable cards that would do better with expert grading, consignment to an established auction house makes sense.
 Heritage Auctions, Robert Edward Auctions and Goldin Auctions regularly sell millions of dollars worth of cards each month.
 Consignors avoid upfront costs and get expert promotion, but the auction houses take larger commissions of 15-20% plus additional buyer’s premiums.

-Read also: HOW MUCH CAN BASEBALL CARDS GO FOR
+Read also: VALUABLE 1991 SCORE BASEBALL CARDS

 Facebook groups focused on sports cards have also grown rapidly in popularity as a selling venue.
 Many have thousands of members actively buying and selling.
 Sellers can post photos of their cards with descriptions and ask for offers.
 Transactions are handled directly without marketplace fees.
 There is no buyer protection so scams are possible if not using a reputable group.